CodyNicholson/Enodo_Project/README.md

 I led this team as the project manager, and participated in the development of this application both on the front-end and the back-end.
 I created our database, implemented most of our business logic, and most of the front end design save for the data visualization.

+The tools I used on this project were: ASP.NET, Entity Framework, C#, JavaScript, CSS, Bootstrap

 Capstone project, group 2, winter 2016-2017, DePaul University